- Download our Moving to Brussels Guide (PDF)

 Driving in Brussels

 The road network in Brussels is generally good, although there are a few junctions and areas where road surfaces could be better.
-A ring of freeways circle the city, several parts of which go all the way into the city centre.
+A ring of freeways circles the city, several parts of which go all the way into the city centre.

 Expats should also be aware that the city's known for having some of the worst traffic in Europe.
 Drivers in Brussels also have a reputation for impatience.
-This can make for an interesting combination and can take some getting used to.
+This can take some getting used to.

 Walking in Brussels

 The centre of Brussels is relatively small, and most of its attractions and amenities are within easy walking distance of each other.
-The European Quarter, which houses the EU buildings and the major banking and insurance companies, is some distance from the tourist sights though.
+Conversely, the European Quarter, which houses the EU buildings and the major banking and insurance companies, is some distance from the tourist sights.

 While there are areas that should perhaps be avoided after dark, walking in Brussels is generally safe.
-The biggest issues during the daytime are likely to be crossing the road.
-Trams always have right of way.
+The most significant issues during the daytime are likely to be crossing the road.
+Trams always have the right of way.
 Expats should also be aware that some cycle paths share the pavements, which can be hazardous if pedestrians are unaware of their surroundings.